-Safety has been key to the development and approval process of COVID-19 vaccines.
+1 Safety has been key to the development and approval process of COVID-19 vaccines.

 Tens of thousands of people have participated in carefully designed and controlled clinical trials of COVID-19 vaccines to determine how safe and effective they are.
 Once proven safe and effective, the U.S Food and Drug Administration (FDA) and independent, expert advisory boards review the clinical trial data to make sure that the data are correct.

-The FDA issues an emergency use authorization only if the benefits of a vaccine outweigh its risks.
+The FDA originally issued an emergency use authorization for all three vaccines.
+Emergency use authorization is only granted if the benefits of a vaccine outweigh its risks.
 Under an emergency use authorization, vaccines are still considered investigational.
+The FDA has now provided full authorization for the Pfizer-BioNTech vaccine.
+The emergency use authorizations for the Moderna and Johnson & Johnson/Janssen (J&J) vaccines are still in effect while the companies are in the process of applying for full FDA authorization.

 In addition, the Advisory Committee on Immunization Practices (ACIP) at the Centers for Disease Control and Prevention (CDC) reviews all safety data before recommending any COVID-19 vaccine for use.
+All three vaccines have been reviewed for safety and found to be safe and effective.